fbq('track', 'ViewContent');

 It's my home, and it's the home for my kids (both biological and students) and their children.
 If we make the effort, we can make our Earth and its resources last!

-5 Resources for Earth Day - books, videos, freebies and resources to celebrate Earth Day in the primary classroom.
+5 Resources for Earth Day - books, videos, deals, and resources to celebrate Earth Day in the primary classroom.

 I plan to make the whole week all about protecting our Earth and its resources.
 Here are some of my plans:

 1. Literature!
 I always use plenty of literature whenever I teach a concept.
-Here are some great books that tell what happens if we don't take care of our Earth: (Click image for a link to Amazon for more information about these books.)
+Here are some great books that tell what happens if we don't take care of our Earth: (Click for an affiliate link to Amazon for more information about these books.)

 Here are some more books to bring Earth Day awareness: